jaywink/ansible-letsencrypt/README.md

 ### What does it do?

-This role will pull in the official [LetsEncrypt client](https://github.com/letsencrypt/letsencrypt), install it and issue or renew a certificate with your chosen domain.
+This role will pull in the official [Certbot client](https://github.com/certbot/certbot), install it and issue or renew a certificate with your chosen domain.

 Currently the role is of limited functionality as follows:
 * Tested on Ubuntu 14.04